Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/README.md

 ---

-# 🛡️ Core Methodology
+# 🛡️ Shared Guides

+## 🇬🇧 English

-The following sections document the methodology used throughout this repository.
+These documents introduce the core design principles used throughout the repository.

-They are platform-independent and apply to any internet-connected roleplay LLM.

-## Shared Guides

-Core design principles that apply to both canon and original RP bots.
+They apply equally to canon and original characters, regardless of the platform on which the bot will be used.

-**English**

 - [How to Build Participating Characters](./shared/en/how-to-build-participating-characters.md)
 - [How to Protect Player Agency in RP Bots](./shared/en/how-to-protect-player-agency-in-rp-bots.md)